What are decimals?

 One of the best ways to describe decimals, is to show a child a blank hundred number square or number chart and explain that this represents 'one':

-Children need to know that when we talk about decimals, it is as if we are splitting one whole up into smaller parts.
+Children need to know that when we talk about decimals, it is as if we were splitting one whole up into smaller parts.

 If you coloured in one of the squares in the above diagram, this would be represented as the decimal 0.01 (which is one hundredth or 1/100).